 Protect peaceful protesters in Belarus

-The world is shocked by images and reports exposing police using brutal violence against peaceful protestors as the Belarusian authorities wage a vicious crackdown on their own citizens.
-Sign the petition demanding that the police violence ends now.
+The world is shocked by images and reports exposing police using brutal violence against peaceful protesters in Belarus, in the streets and in detention.
+Sign the petition demanding that the police violence ends now, and those responsible are held to account.

 The protests are being met with brutal and indiscriminate force by police.
-Social media reports document the ruthless dispersal of peaceful gatherings, arbitrary arrests and the use of stun grenades and water canons.
+Social media reports document the ruthless dispersal of peaceful gatherings, arbitrary arrests and the use of stun grenades and water cannons.
 Amnesty delegates found tear gas canisters and rubber bullets fired by police on sites where people have been demonstrating.
 Protesters and journalists have been beaten and injured, some hospitalised, and there have been at least two confirmed deaths among the protesters.
-Hundreds of people have been detained.
+Thousands of people have been detained.
+Those who have been released from detention tell of harrowing stories of widespread and brutal torture and other ill-treatment of detainees.

-Sign this petition and call for the protection of the rights to freedom of expression and peaceful assembly in Belarus now.
+Sign this petition and call for the protection of the rights to freedom of expression and peaceful assembly, and demand effective steps to ensure accountability for those who abuse human rights in Belarus.

 Call on the Minister of Internal Affairs of the Republic of Belarus to: